-One of Internal Audit's responsibilities under its professional standards is to report to senior management and the RAC significant risk exposures and control issues, governance issues, and other matters needed or requested by the board and senior management.
+One of Internal Audit's responsibilities under its professional standards is to report to senior management and the RAC significant risk exposures and control issues, governance issues, and other matters needed or requested by the Board of Regents and senior management.
 Risks identified during the year's audit-related activity were conveyed to various levels of management, depending upon perceived significance.
-A risk rating is assigned to each identified audit issued in order to convey an understanding as to the relative significance of the issue to the campus and university as a whole.
+A risk rating is assigned to each identified audit issue in order to convey an understanding as to the relative significance of the issue to the campus and the university as a whole.
 Each issue is assessed a rating of high, moderate or low, using criteria agreed upon between Internal Audit and senior management.
+(Note: there are times when an overall risk rating is provided for the entire audit rather than a rating for each issue, such as when an audit involves elements of a specific process.)
 The impact of any given risk is assessed based on a number of factors, including the following: